Anja Kirschner, 2018

 New Genres is a site-specific installation made for a former WWII bunker in Nuremberg.
 It uses VR technology to disrupt the separation of virtual and physical space and obliquely extends its performative and perforative workings to the surrounding city center.

-Buildings in the historic center of Nuremberg had already been extensively altered (or simply faked) in the years preceding WWII, to conform with an imaginary 'altdeutsche' past.
+Buildings in the historic center of Nuremberg had already been extensively altered (or faked) in the years preceding WWII, to conform with an imaginary 'altdeutsche' past.
 The postwar reconstruction of the almost totally destroyed inner city was led by the same urban planners and architects who had been active under the Nazi regime, following their designs from the NS period.

 Making references to popular first-person shooter games, the work aims to train viewers to recognize the codifications of fascist motifs in gaming environments and 'architectural heritage' through triggering non-conscious processes like pattern recognition and spatial visualisation.